How Often Tummy Time 2 Months

 Incorporating Tummy Time into Daily Routines

 Instead of viewing tummy time as a separate activity, many parents are now incorporating it into their daily routines.
-For example, placing the baby on their tummy for a few minutes after each diaper change or using a tummy time mat as a designated play area.
+Also, for example, placing the baby on their tummy for a few minutes after each diaper change or using a tummy time mat as a designated play area.
 This approach makes tummy time a natural part of the day and reduces the pressure to schedule dedicated sessions.

 Use of Innovative Products